Remote Water Quality Monitoring Network - SRBC

 It makes accessing natural gas deposits thousands of feet underground economical, but it is associated with numerous environmental concerns.

 The Marcellus Shale extends throughout much of the Appalachian Basin, including the Susquehanna River Basin.
 This sedimentary rock holds significant natural gas reserves, and a recent boom in drilling has jeopardized water quality of the region.
-A monitoring system for the Susquehanna River itself has already in place for some time.
-However, the Susquehanna River Basin Commission proposed a more comprehensive water quality monitoring network in 2009 as scrutiny over water conditions resulting from the drilling increased.
+A monitoring system for the Susquehanna River itself has already been in place for some time.
+However, the Susquehanna River Basin Commission proposed a more comprehensive water quality monitoring network in 2009 as scrutiny mounted over water conditions resulting from drilling.

 The SRBC has now installed more than 40 remote water quality monitoring stations in the river basin, including the border between Pennsylvania and New York where gas drilling is most active.
 These stations form a network that wirelessly transmits water quality data in real time to the SRBC website.

 Water quality data may be viewed by officials, scientists, and the public to keep tabs on their local rivers and streams for the threat of natural gas pollution as well as any other irregularities in the water.
-NexSens Technology has provided the data logging and remote telemetry solution for the system.
+NexSens Technology has provided the data logging and remote telemetry solution for several systems.

 The first phase of installation, which started in early 2010, added 30 remote water quality monitoring stations in the northwestern part of the basin.
 Additionally, some stations were placed in areas where no drilling activities were planned, providing needed control data.
 At the end of the year, work began to expand the network with 25 additional stations, ten of them being placed within New York’s portion of the shale.

 Water data is monitored using YSI multi-parameter sondes.
-Parameters measured include water temperature, conductivity, pH, dissolved oxygen, and turbidity.
+Measured parameters include water temperature, conductivity, pH, dissolved oxygen, and turbidity.

 Conductivity is of particular interest, as it correlates with natural gas activity.
 Water containing spilled fracking fluid typically shows conductivity levels 200 times greater than normal measurements, according to the SRBC, because of the brine solution used.
 This makes conductivity a significant indicator of pollution from drilling activities.